mclumd/baxter-demo/navigation/README.md

 This script presents you with a command line interface for controlling Baxter's movement.
 Currently you can issue the following commands:

 ```
-- forward
+- forward   // move forward
-- backward
+- backward  // move backward
-- left
+- left      // turn/rotate left
-- right
+- right     // turn/rotate right
-- stop
+- stop      // stop any movement
-- exit
+- exit      // exit program
 ```

-Any other command input will be interpreted as a `stop` command. `exit` will exit the program
+Any other command input will be interpreted as a `stop` command.

 Each command will be executed until: (1) you issue another movement command, (2) you issue a stop or exit command, (3) you kill the program using Ctrl-C